-When shopping online, it is always best to use a secure internet connection such as your mobile phone’s data or a private Wi-Fi connection like your home internet.
+When shopping online, it is always best to use a secure internet connection such as your mobile phone’s data or a private Wi-Fi connection such as your home internet.

-Where possible public Wi-Fi should be avoided when conducting financial transactions or accessing private information.
-The majority of public Wi-Fi requires no authentication to establish a connection and begin browsing.
-This can provide cyber criminals with some easy pickings as they can gain direct access to any unsecured devices connected to the same open network as them.
-Once they have gained access they can steal valuable information such as login passwords, card or other financial and personal information.
+An unsecured connection such as public Wi-Fi can provide malicious actors with some easy picking as they can gain direct access to any unsecured devices connected to the same open network as them.
+Once they have gained access, they can steal your valuable personal information such as passwords, credit card information or other financial details.

 5. Update / Install Security Software

-Before you take advantage of the Black Friday and Cyber Monday deals, check that you have an up-to-date version of your security software or anti-virus.
+Before you go online to take advantage of the Black Friday and Cyber Monday deals, check that you have an up-to-date version of your security software or anti-virus.

 Security software suppliers continuously release updates to patch any vulnerabilities which may have been uncovered.
-Having the most up-to-date antivirus, latest version of web browser installed, and Operating Systems patches installed, such as the latest Windows updates will limit hackers exploiting known security vulnerabilities in outdated versions.
+Having the most up-to-date antivirus, the latest version of the web browser you use installed, and Operating Systems patches installed, such as the latest Windows updates, will limit hackers from exploiting known security vulnerabilities in outdated versions.

 Although cyberattacks and data breaches are on the rise, it is still possible to safely shop online.
 Nobody should be afraid to do so, you just need to stay vigilant and proactive while shopping online.
-Above all, you need to be realistic.
-If you come across a deal that seems too good to be true, then it may be best to err on the side of caution.
+Above all, you need to be realistic, if you come across a deal that seems too good to be true, then it may be best to air on the side of caution.

 We hope these tips provide you with some useful guidance and information ahead of your shopping.